-The master's thesis or research project, for which four credit hours are given, is normally to be done by the student in the winter and spring months between his summers of resident studies at the Seminary.
+The master's thesis or research project, for which three credit hours are given, is normally to be done by the student in the winter and spring months between his summers of resident studies at the Seminary.
 If he chooses to do a project, it is normally to be related in some way to his sphere of ministry.
-Deadlines and procedures for submitting the thesis or research project subject, detailed proposal, and completed manuscript are given in the Summer School catalog and the Student Handbook.
+Deadlines and procedures for submitting the thesis or research project subject, the thesis syllabus or research proposal, and first and second drafts are given in the Summer School catalog and the Student Handbook.